 Popular first-year proof Trade Dollar with a mintage of just 865.
 This example is housed in an older holder and is very nice for the grade.
 The surfaces are vibrant and brilliant with only minor hairlines.

 Quite scarce as nearly the entire 125,000 coin mintage was exported to China.
 This example has bold detail and pleasing steel-gray surfaces.

 CAC.
 Sharply struck with nearly mark-free surfaces and lush champagne-white luster.

 Well struck with attractive original surfaces that are silver-white with a light champagne tint.

-Crisp brilliant mint luster and a sharp strike with fewer marks than is typical for the grade.
+Crisp white luster and a sharp strike with fewer marks than is typical for the grade.

-Vibrant white luster and a great strike with very few marks.
-Outstanding for the grade.
+Crisp white luster and a sharp strike with very few marks for the grade.
 Housed in an old green label holder.